hu-macsy/lama_old/scai/dmemo/doc/index.rst

 DMemo stands for **Distributed Memory** and is a library that provides distribution and communication routines for data structures using heterogeneous arrays.

+* A communicator is an object that stands for a group of processes that might run on arbitrary nodes of the distributged memory platform.
+Methods are provided for data exchange between theses processes.
-* A distribution defines a mapping of data (e.g. vectors, arrays) to the processors of the distributed-memory platform.
+* A distribution defines a mapping of data (e.g. vectors, arrays) to the processes of a communicator.
 * In contrary to the communication primitives provided by MPI, the communication routines provided here are more high-level routines that provide operations on arrays or vectors that involve communication, e.g. redistributions or halo exchange.
 Furthermore, they exploit C++ features like overloading and templates and by using the SCAI heterogeneous arrays they are aware of valid instantions of the data to be communicated.
-* Building subgroups of processors that execute different tasks on disjoint processor subsets is supported.
+* Building subgroups of processors that execute different tasks on disjoint processor subsets is supported (splitting communicators).

 ********
 Contents